barumau/pandunia/suomi/pandunia-suomi.md

 be rota - pyöriä
 be rupa - näyttää jltkn
 be rute galte - harhautua
-be sabi vol - kiinnostua
+be sabe vol - kiinnostua
 be sam rupa - muistuttaa (vaikuttaa samalta)
 be sel - pitäisi
 be sona - nukkua